msantos/erlang-libvirt/README.md

     between the same functions for different resources and the sheer size of the API mean that there will be mistakes.

-    There isn't really a reason to call the libvirt API directly since libvirt provides a command line shell (virsh) that can be run as a port.
-The usual reasons given for using an NIF (speed, libraries) in this case don't really apply since virsh looks to be complete and using it as a port is much safer.
-Alternatively, it may be possible to talk to libvirtd directly from Erlang.

 ## HOW TO BUILD IT